UniAP2022/UniAP/README.md

 https://user-images.githubusercontent.com/97931505/169000396-4be485c8-961a-47c6-a0ef-ebc037b9a803.mov

-Transcript: "u for they were  take t with his ledelo were dog he say we ma forwar am pine  his pis er friy with tach more creshion of the o the thishs is lowere wuat".
+Transcript: "pror they was take with his petedelawere dog he says wea in forwas in piams his cosem fing with jaction which gressiono be o tewisis is flimeref quat
+".

 ### Voice call scenario